Gospel of Mary: The identity of "Mary"

 Esther A. de Boer compares her role in other non-canonical texts, noting that "in the Gospel of Mary it is Peter who is opposed to Mary's words, because she is a woman.
 Peter has the same role in the Gospel of Thomas and in Pistis Sophia.
 In Pistis Sophia the Mary concerned is identified as Mary Magdalene."
 The final scene in the Gospel of Mary may also provide evidence that Mary is indeed Mary Magdalene.
 Levi, in his defense of Mary and her teaching, tells Peter, "Surely the Saviour knows her very well.
 That is why he loved her more than us."
 In the Gospel of Philip, a similar statement is made about Mary Magdalene.

 King also argues in favor of naming Mary Magdalene as the central figure in the Gospel of Mary.
 She summarizes: "It was precisely the traditions of Mary as a woman, as an exemplary disciple, a witness to the ministry of Jesus, a visionary of the glorified Jesus, and someone traditionally in contest with Peter, that made her the only figure who could play all the roles required to convey the messages and meanings of the Gospel of Mary."

-Richard Valantasis writes in The Beliefnet Guide to Gnosticism and Other Vanished Christianities (see Beliefnet) that the Mary here is Mary Magdalene.
-Valantasis clarifies that this does not "confirm an earthly marriage between her and Jesus – far from it – but it opens an incredible window into the intellectual and spiritual world of the second century C.E."
-The idea that there would be a gospel from Mary Magdalene is "controversial", however because Andrew objected to the strangeness of Mary’s revelations from Jesus.
-Peter argued, as Valantasis mentions, that "Jesus would not have revealed such important teachings to a woman," and that "her stature cannot be greater than that of the male apostles."
+Episcopal priest and scholar Richard Valantasis identifies the text's central figure as Mary Magdalene.
+He states it does not support popular claims of an earthly marriage to Jesus, but provides insight into the intellectual and spiritual environment of early 2nd century Gnosticism.
+Within the text itself, Mary's authority is depicted as contentious as Andrew questions the strangeness of her revelations, and Peter challenges her status, asking why Jesus would reveal secret teachings to a woman above the male apostles.